Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Extension To Higher Dimensions

 In the 24D simulation, the time evolution operators for the potential term in the Hamiltonian is notably more computationally demanding than the kinetic part.
 A more efficient operator-splitting scheme thus begins with a half time step of kinetic operators, followed by a full time step of potential operators, and concludes with another half time step of kinetic operators, represented as:

 instead of the previous Eq.~\ref{eq:1}.
 For the 4D simulations we were able to verify that this reordering has an insignificant impact on the accuracy of the results.
-The gate count per time step thus includes contributions from two kinetic propagation operators, one potential propagation operator, and two QFT subroutines, giving $155n^2 + 3n + 5$ gates.
+The gate count per time step thus includes contributions from two kinetic propagation operators, one potential propagation operator, and two QFT subroutines, giving $(5d+5d_{G_4}+2d_{G_2})n^2 + (2d+2d_{G_1}+d_{G_3})n + 8$ gates.
 In addition to this, another two QFT processes are required at the initial and final time points to prepare the registers in the appropriate position or momentum spaces.
-In Table~\ref{table QPE24D}, we report the full gate depth evaluation associated with full 24D simulations, based solely on circuits composed of one- and two-qubit gate operations.
+In Table~\ref{table QPE24D}, we report the full gate depth evaluation associated with full 24D simulations.

-For runs where $n=4$ qubits are used for each normal mode register and employing $n_t = 512$ time steps, they result in circuit depths of around $1.3\times10^6$ for both statistical and canonical phase estimation approaches.
-For production runs with $n=5$ and $n_t= 1024$, this increases to $4.0\times10^6$.
+For runs where $n=4$ qubits are used for each normal mode register and employing $n_t = 512$ time steps, they result in circuit depths of around $2.8\times10^6$ for both statistical and canonical phase estimation approaches.
+For production runs with $n=5$ and $n_t= 1024$, this increases to $8.6\times10^6$.